COMPARISON OF LOTUS HYDROGEN PLASMA COMBI BOILERS VS NATURAL GAS COMBI BOILERS

 5. Installation Complexity and Flexibility

 Natural Gas Boilers: Installation of gas boilers requires access to gas pipelines and proper ventilation systems to ensure safe operation.
-This makes the installation process more complex and limits flexibility for homes located in areas without gas supply infrastructure.
+This makes the installation process more complex and almost impossible for homes located in areas without gas supply infrastructure.

 Conclusion